bensanmorris/benchmark_monitor/README.md

-# TLDR
+# Automated performance monitoring

-A performance monitoring utility that complements Google benchmark by generating a benchmark history report with estimated location of code slowdown.
-Ideally run during CI post benchmark execution to ensure your software benchmarks haven't experienced a step change (slowdown) in performance:
+A small utility that looks for step changes (slowdowns) in your google benchmark run history.
+The main challenge with automating performance monitoring is the variation in performance of the same code on the same machine accross subsequent runs.
+It isn't sufficient to compare a run of the benchmarks against a baseline (generated from a previous run) and then comparing the difference against a threshold owing to the variation.
+This utility instead looks for step changes in the performance of a set of benchmarks in relation to a history of prior runs of the benchmarks (on the same machine).

 ```
-benchmark_monitor.py -d [your_benchmark_performance_history_directory]
+benchmark_monitor.py -d [your_google_benchmark_performance_history_directory]
 ```

 A sample report:

 ![](charts.PNG)

-**Recommended usage:**

-- Run your benchmarks as part of each CI run and store in a persistent location (allow your benchmark run history to accumulate)
-- Run benchmark_monitor.py (against your accumulated benchmark history)

-**Customising the report:**

-The report is formatted using the Jinja2 template library.
-The report's template can be found in the **templates** directory.

-# Automated performance monitoring

-A short demo illustrating how to automate performance monitoring.
-Google benchmark has been adopted as it's mature, feature rich and supports exporting benchmark results (json|xml).
-The main challenge with automating performance monitoring is the variation in performance of the same code on the same machine accross subsequent runs.
-It isn't sufficient to compare a run of the benchmarks against a baseline (generated from a previous run) and then comparing the difference against a threshold owing to the variation.
-This proof of concept instead looks for consistent step changes in the performance of a set of benchmarks in relation to a history of prior runs of the benchmarks.

 # The algorithm